gtzjh/MyModels/README.md

     **Understand how to use Terminal**

-    It is recommended to learn to use Git, try to build a project on GitHub yourself and learn to use it to manage the code.
+    It is recommended to learn to use Git [Here is my little demon](https://github.com/gtzjh/learngit), try to build a project on GitHub yourself and learn to use it to manage the code.

     VScode is recommended.